School House, Townsville Grammar School: History

 Since the 1950s the school has expanded dramatically both in student numbers and physically, with the School House building now virtually surrounded by other buildings.
-Classes are no longer taught in School House, which currently comprises two floors of accommodation for boarders and boarding masters.
-Modern bathrooms were added in 1955.
+School House was closed to Boarders in 2012 to facilitate renovation and restoration works.
+Meticulous restoration was carried out over 10 years to restore School House to her original glory.
+The exterior was stripped of layers of paint to expose the brickwork.
+The beautifully appointed interior now houses two utility function rooms, the School Boardroom and office space for the School Principal.
+On the upper floor a modern kitchen for catering is in place, whilst space has been allocated for a school museum.

 Over the years Townsville Grammar School has achieved academic distinction, with two past students awarded Rhodes Scholarships: GFE Hall in 1910 and Chester Parker in 1938.

 Description

 The T-shaped building is a two storeyed brick and timber structure with the majority of the brickwork painted dark brown except for a small section of the front verandah of the upper storey.
 The front of the School House faces NNE towards the Strand with a wing projecting at right angles towards Castle Hill from behind the centre front.
 A dominant feature of the internal architecture of the building is an archway in the centre of the back wing on both levels.
 The archway on the upper level is smaller and the supporting walls extend into the room further than the one on the lower level.
 There is also evidence in a filled in wall in the boarding masters' room on the lower level of another small archway.
 The rooms on both levels have tongue and groove ceilings with the ceiling on the lower level much higher than the upper one.

-The building features partly enclosed verandahs on both levels.
-The WNW end of the verandah at the front of the upper storey of the building has been enclosed with tongue and groove boards to create a bathroom.
-Also on the upper level the WNW/SSW corner section of the verandah has been enclosed to form a room.
-Glass louvres feature prominently in this section.
-The balustrading of the remaining verandah on the SSW and WNW sides of the upper level have been enclosed using fibrolite.
 Verandah ceilings on the upper storey are lined with wide tongue and groove boards and the floors are of hardwood.
 The verandah posts have been stop chamfered on the edges with two mouldings, a smaller neck mould and a larger capping mould, placed around the post above the stop chamfering, so that the finished verandah post reflected classical influence.
 A frieze of timber battens defines the lower verandahs on the NNE, SSW and WNW sides of the building extending from under the upper storey.
-The WNW verandah on the lower level has been partly enclosed using cement breeze blocks which adjoin a two-storey rendered block building that abuts the School House and houses bathrooms for the boarders.
-The upper level bathroom is at the level of the staircase landing.
 The balustrading on the upper storey of the front of the building is vertical dowel elaborated by the addition of a second horizontal rail just below the top handrail with dowels finishing at either top or lower rail to create a regular pattern.